+Because I Promised an Honest Wave review, I must also discuss where it falls short.
 In my opinion, although the software has an impressive set of features, it is not sufficient for larger companies with more complex payroll requirements, which is fair given that they’ve specifically targeted smaller businesses.
 But I guess that’s something larger organizations should be very clear on.
 Moreover, I find that the absence of phone support is very inconvenient when businesses have urgent payroll issues that need immediate assistance.
 Its Android app isn’t that great either, with a low rating of 3.8/5 stars on the Google Play Store.
 Additionally, if your business operates in multiple states or has complex tax requirements, Wave does not support all state tax forms – this could put you at a competitive disadvantage.

 To conclude this Wave review, I think the software offers a cost-effective payroll solution for small businesses, but even smaller businesses have employees spread out across the country that Wave doesn’t completely cater to given its lack of tax support in all states.